Watch Our FREE Training

 Pros

-Quality of life.
-While you may make a little less per deal, especially when it comes to MLS properties, you also get the strength of an entire real estate brokerage to support your business.
-You should be able to crank up your volume of wholesale real estate deals and see your net income improve by working harder, not smarter.
-That leaves more free time to enjoy your wealth.
+• Quality of life: While you may make a little less per deal on MLS properties, you gain the support of an entire real estate brokerage behind your business.
+That infrastructure allows you to increase deal volume and net income without working harder — leaving more time to actually enjoy the wealth you are building.

 Cons

-Ownership of investor relationships.
-If you rely on your Realtor to build and maintain relationships with cash buyers, you could be back to square one if the representation ends.
+• Ownership of investor relationships: If you rely on your Realtor to build and maintain relationships with cash buyers, you could be back to square one if the partnership ends.
+Your buyer list must always exist independently of any single agent relationship.

-Additional cost.
-Each transaction differs, but there will be times when you need to compensate your Realtor from your own earnings.
-This is something to consider when you are determining what you should pay for a property.
+• Additional cost: Each transaction differs, but there will be times when you need to compensate your Realtor directly from your assignment fee.
+This is a fixed cost that must be factored into your MAO calculation before you submit any offer — not after.

 Read Also: The Pros & Cons Of Wholesaling Real Estate: An Investor's Guide